supermarsx/openai-codex-userscript/readme.md

 script runs.
 Tasks that end up in a merged or closed state are automatically archived.

-## Dark mode styling
+## Theme styling

-Theme variables for light and dark mode are injected from Codex's own CSS so the interface adapts to your system preference.
+Theme variables for Light and Dark mode are injected from Codex's own CSS so the interface adapts to your system preference.
+An additional OLED style is provided with deeper blacks.
 A minimal fallback style keeps the dropdown readable.
 The script locates the ChatGPT prompt input using a set of fallback selectors:
 1. `#prompt-textarea`
 2. `[data-testid="prompt-textarea"]`